Preemptive kidney transplant

 These benefits of preemptive kidney transplant are especially significant among children and adolescents with end-stage kidney disease.

 Risks of preemptive kidney transplant include early exposure to the risks associated with surgery and potentially wasting native kidney function.

 If your doctor recommends a preemptive kidney transplant, you will be referred to a transplant center for evaluation.
 You're also free to select a transplant center on your own or choose a center from your insurance company's list of preferred providers.

 At the transplant center, your transplant team will conduct several tests to determine if a preemptive kidney transplant is appropriate for you.
 Your team will consider a variety of factors, including:

 - Overall health

-- Any chronic medical conditions that might affect transplant success
+- Any chronic medical conditions that might affect the success of transplant

 - Ability to follow medical instructions and take anti-rejection medications for the rest of your life

-If you're approved for a pre-emptive kidney transplant and a living-donor kidney is available, the living-donor transplant procedure will be scheduled.
-If a kidney from a living donor is not available, you will be placed on a waiting list for a deceased-donor kidney transplant.
+If you are approved for a preemptive kidney transplant and a living-donor kidney is available, the living-donor kidney transplant procedure will be scheduled.
+If a living-donor kidney is not available, you will be placed on a waiting list for a deceased-donor kidney transplant.